Enrique MacDonnell: Early naval career

-On 28 February 1777, he was promoted to lieutenant, and in April his next posting was lieutenant in command of the xebec bound for Corsica in the Mediterranean Sea and the West Indies.
-During this time he was injured in a battle with a larger British ship before returning to Cadiz.
+On 28 February 1777, he was promoted to lieutenant, and in April, his next posting was as lieutenant in command of the xebec Pilar, initially bound for Corsica.
+He later served in the West Indies.
+During this time, he was injured in a battle with a larger British ship before returning to Cádiz.
 MacDonnell was briefly assigned to the ships San Isidro and Andoluz in December 1778.